NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Each Channel stores its type (of the 6DOFs), an Index.

+##### Channel Per Frame Data :

 But then each channel has frame dependent data, I'm not sure if it would make sense to store this per frame, oppose to concatenating together.
 If the latter we know the offset per frame is just the number of channels.
+I think it might just be easier to store channels as single vector and then yeah, define the offset based on the current set frame.

+But we could store per channel, an array of per frame channel values directly.

+I think the sample code, uses index offsets to get the current channel data per frame

 The example code maps the joint pointers to joint names etc, i'm gonna skip this for now and just id joints by indices along the tree.

+We can index channels as we encounter them in the tree, this should lead to their linear indices within the motion data per frame.
+Thus if we store channels in a per frame array, we should be able to look up each frame (outer array), each channel (by index), inner array.

+##### Using Sample Code for Parsing

+I'm thinking about using the sample code for parsing due to time limitations, but it would be better to write my own and possibly adapt it to make more sense for me.

 ___